opennorth/scrapers_ca_app/README.md

 Add `python manage.py update` to the [Heroku Scheduler](https://scheduler.heroku.com/dashboard).

+### Eliminating duplicates

+If, while developing your scraper, you create duplicates, you may need to:

+    python manage.py flush JURISDICTION-ID-OR-DIVISION-ID

 ## Troubleshooting

 * Make sure PostgreSQL and MongoDB are running.
 If you use Homebrew, you can find instructions on how to run each with: